Tatra 815

 The Tatra 815 is a truck family, produced by Czech company Tatra.
 It uses the traditional Tatra concept of rigid backbone tube and swinging half-axles giving independent suspension.
 The vehicles are available in 4x4, 6x6, 8x8, 10x8, 10x10, 12x8 and 12x12 variants.
-There are both air-cooled and liquid-cooled engines available with power ranging from 230–440 kW.
+There are both air-cooled and liquid-cooled engines available with power ranging from 230 to 440 kW.
 As a successor to Tatra 813 it was originally designed for extreme off-road conditions, while nowadays there are also variants designated for mixed (both off- and on-road) use.
 The gross weight is up to 35500 kg.

 The 815 and its descendant models took the Czech truck racer Karel Loprais to victory six times in the Dakar Rally.